Pruritus

 - Itch-specific peripheral nerves are unmyelinated afferent C-fibers.

-- Pruritus depends on the complex interplay of neuroinflammatory modulators among peripheral nerves, keratinocytes, and leukocytes as well as CNS processing.
+- Pruritus is dependent on the complex interplay of neuroinflammatory modulators among peripheral nerves, keratinocytes, and leukocytes as well as central nervous system (CNS) processing.

 - There are numerous mediators of pruritus, although histamine is the prototypical pharmacologic target for many patients.